MrAwesome/glennwm/README.md

 # glennwm
-A very, very simple WM.
-For Glenn, By Glenn.
+A fullscreen-only WM intended for reducing distractions and encouraging focus, particularly for programming and writing via the terminal.

-This is crafted very specifically for my own use case, feel free to tinker with it to match your own.
+This is crafted very specifically for my the author's own use case, but feel free to tinker with it to match your own.

-I recommend pairing with urxvt, kdeconnect, clipmenud, and unclutter - but feel free to customize as you see fit.
+Recommend pairings: urxvt, tmux, kdeconnect, clipmenud, and unclutter - but feel free to customize as you see fit.

 ## Installation
 Add at least the last line of this to `.xinitrc`: